djoepramono/devbox/X11/polybar/README.md

 A popular bar for window manager, though it dependency on Siji font is a annoying as it doesn't play nice with certain distribution e.g. ubuntu

+## Config

+If you follow the installation instruction, an example would be provided in `~/.config/polybar/config`.
+Alternatively just copy the file from this repo

 ## Dependencies

 The following might needs to be installed first